ahmedfgad/GeneticAlgorithmPython/docs/source/cnn.md

 This method trains the CNN model according to the number of epochs specified in the constructor of the `pygad.cnn.Model` class.

-It is important to note that no learning algorithm is used for training the pygad.cnn.
-Just the learning rate is used for making some changes which is better than leaving the weights unchanged.
+It is important to note that no learning algorithm is used for training `pygad.cnn`.
+The learning rate is just used to make some changes, which is better than leaving the weights unchanged.

-#### `feed_sample()`
+### `feed_sample()`

-Feeds a sample in the CNN layers and returns results of the last layer in the pygad.cnn.
+Feeds a sample into the CNN layers and returns the results of the last layer in `pygad.cnn`.

-#### `update_weights()`
+### `update_weights()`

 Updates the CNN weights using the learning rate.
-It is important to note that no learning algorithm is used for training the pygad.cnn.
-Just the learning rate is used for making some changes which is better than leaving the weights unchanged.
+It is important to note that no learning algorithm is used for training `pygad.cnn`.
+The learning rate is just used to make some changes, which is better than leaving the weights unchanged.

-#### `predict()`
+### `predict()`

 Uses the trained CNN for making predictions.